Pink Ribbon Foundation

 Overview

 Founded in 2000, the Pink Ribbon Foundation is a grant-making trust dedicated to supporting UK charities working in the field of breast cancer.
 The Foundation has supported over 300 breast cancer charities since its inception, making it a significant long-term funder in this sector.
-Operating with minimal infrastructure and relying on three volunteer trustees, interested parties, and high-profile patrons, the Foundation maximizes the proportion of funds that reach beneficiary charities.
-The Foundation helps 30-40 good causes annually, with a particular focus on smaller organizations operating with limited financial resources.
-Chair of Trustees Jonathan Prince leads the organization, supported by patrons including Dame Joan Collins OBE, Jeff Banks CBE, and Anthea Turner.
-The Foundation's approach emphasizes practical projects that deliver tangible improvements to physical and mental health for individuals with or recovering from breast cancer.
+Operating with minimal infrastructure and relying on three volunteer trustees, interested parties, and high-profile patrons, the Foundation maximises the proportion of funds that reach beneficiary charities.
+The Foundation helps 30-40 good causes annually, with a particular focus on smaller organisations operating with limited financial resources.
+Founder and Chair of Trustees Jonathan Prince MBE leads the organisation, supported by patrons including Dame Joan Collins OBE, Jeff Banks CBE, and Anthea Turner.
+The Foundation's approach emphasises practical projects that deliver tangible improvements to physical and mental health for individuals with or recovering from breast cancer.

 Funding Priorities